-On the other hand, considering that, in general, the fixed costs related to the provision of a service has to be recovered through the fixed charge of the tariff, while through the variable charge must be recovered the variable costs associated with the provision of the service, the circular consider that the most appropriate billing variables are the capacity contracted at the network exit points and the volume of gas circulated at the network exit points.
+On the other hand, considering that, in general, the fixed costs related to the provision of a service has to be recovered through the fixed charge of the tariff, while through the variable charge must be recovered the variable costs

-Consequently, local network tariffs include a fixed charge, expressed in c€/(kWh/day)/month, and a variable charge per kWh transported, expressed in c€/kWh.
+Consequently, local network tariffs include a fixed charge, expressed in €/(kWh/day)/month, and a variable charge per kWh transported, expressed in €/kWh.

-However, local network tariffs for supplies that do not contract capacity, for not having the necessary metering equipment, will consist of a fixed charge per customer, expressed in c€/consumer and month, and a variable charge per kWh transported, expressed in c€/kWh.
+However, local network tariffs for supplies that do not contract capacity, for not having the necessary metering equipment, will consist of a fixed charge per customer, expressed in €/consumer and month, and a variable charge per kWh transported, expressed in €/kWh.